 Sickness?
 Mostly “Haitian Happiness.”
 Everyone got “happy” sooner or later.
 We must have run through several hundred Lomotil pills and Imodium A-D caplets.
 That was the worst, however.
 We also used our antibiotics and our Seldane D quite a bit.
 But I’m happy to report there were no major illnesses.

-Sights and Sounds–Playing spades with “The Judge”
+–Playing spades with “The Judge”

 –"The sky is blue and I am too”